EPCCed/2026-03-02-Fortran-intro/_episodes/14-namelists.md

 teaching: 20
 exercises: 20
 questions:
-- ""
+- "What is a namelist?"
+- "How can I use a namelist to read and write grouped data?"
 objectives:
-- ""
+- "Understand what a namelist is and how to create declare one."
+- "Be able to read and write namelists from file."
+- "Understand how namelists store structured data such as arrays and derived types."
 keypoints:
-- "Using Fortran namelists for I/O."
+- "Namelists are declared using the `namelist /namelist-group-name/ variable-name-list` construct."
+- "Read and write namelists by passing them directly to the `read` and `write` statements."
+- "Remember that namelists cannot be read out of order from a file without first moving backwards through the file."
 ---

 # Fortran namelists

-Fortran supports a special form of file I/O called `namelist`s, these enable grouping variables together for reading and writing.
+Fortran supports a special form of file I/O called namelists which enable the grouping of variables for reading and writing.

 ## The namelist specification

-The `namelist` associates a name with a list of variables, this takes the form
+The namelist associates a name with a list of variables.
+The namelist is declared using a `namelist` construct which takes the form
 ```
 namelist /namelist-group-name/ variable-name-list
 ```
-where the `name-list-group-name` is surrounded by forward slashes `/` and the `variable-name-list` is a comma separated list of variables, for example
+where the `namelist-group-name` is surrounded by forward slashes `/` and the `variable-name-list` is a comma separated list of variables, e.g.:
 ```
 integer :: a, b, c
 namelist /ints/ a, b, c